jieter/leaflet-clonelayer/README.md

 # leaflet-clonelayer

-Leaflet layer objects cannot be used accros different maps in one javascript runtime.
+Leaflet layer instances cannot be added to different maps in one javascript runtime.
 `leaflet-clonelayer` clones layers to allow reuse.

 ## Example